-Open Doors works through local church partners to come alongside Lao believers when they suffer persecution for choosing to follow Christ.
-Physical attacks and expulsion from their families and communities are the common forms of oppression they encounter.
-Our interventions include presence, relief, practical aid and advocacy.
-Open Doors also works through local partners to strengthen persecuted believers in Laos through the following efforts:
+Open Doors works through local church partners, experts, and like-minded organizations and groups to come alongside Lao believers when they suffer persecution for choosing to follow Christ; physical attacks and expulsion from their families and communities are some examples that believers encounter.
+Our interventions are done through presence, relief and practical aid, and advocacy.
+Open Doors also works through local partners, experts, and like-minded organizations to strengthen persecuted believers in Laos through the following efforts:

-- Provision of Christian materials
+- Provision of Christian materials and literature

 - Leadership training

 - Discipleship programs

 - Socio-economic development programs